Peggy I am so glad you enjoyed this post. And thank you so much for stopping by. Be and stay…

 Jabez Bunting was buried near John Wesley, but other early Methodists actually ended up in Wesley’s grave.
-They considered it high honor to have their death dust mingled with that of the great evangelist.
+They considered it a high honor to have their death dust mingled with that of the great evangelist.
 The crowded tomb is located behind Wesley’s Chapel on London’s City Road.
-In the late 1770s Wesley built his new chapel there, then built a manse next door.
+In the late 1770s, Wesley built his new chapel there, then built a manse next door.
 He moved in on September 10, 1779, writing in his journal, “This night I lodged in the new house in London.
 How many more nights have I to spend here?”

 The answer—11 years.
 He died in ripe old age, his longevity attributable to several secrets contained in his new home.
 Today’s visitors are shown an exact replica of his chamber horse.
-Wesley valued exercise and considered horseback riding the best, so he designed a towering chair with tall coils and springs that allowed him to bounce up and down, hair flying and falling, until his heart was racing and his clothing drenched with sweat.
+Wesley valued exercise and considered horseback riding the best, so he designed a towering chair with tall coils and springs that allowed him to bounce up and down, hair flying and falling until his heart was racing and his clothing drenched with sweat.

 Wesley’s house also contains a primitive tabletop device for generating electricity.
 He believed that regular shocks of electricity were good for one’s health, and he became such a forceful advocate of electrical medicine that his sick friends lined up at his door each day for “treatment.”